dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 Storage
 =======

-Firefox Health Report stores data in 3 locations:
+Datalus Health Report stores data in 3 locations:

 * Metrics measurements and provider state is stored in a SQLite database (via ``Metrics.Storage``).